puffscoin/web3.js/docs/web3-puffs.rst

-.. _eth:
+.. _puffs:

 .. include:: include_announcement.rst

 ========
-web3.eth
+web3.puffs
 ========

-The ``web3-eth`` package allows you to interact with the PUFFScoin blockchain itself and the deployed smart contracts.
+The ``web3-puffs`` package allows you to interact with the PUFFScoin blockchain itself and the deployed smart contracts.

 .. code-block:: javascript

     import Web3 from 'web3';
-    import {Eth} from 'web3-eth';
+    import {Eth} from 'web3-puffs';

-    // "Web3.givenProvider" will be set if in a PUFFScoin supported browser. const eth = new Eth(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);
+    // "Web3.givenProvider" will be set if in a PUFFScoin supported browser. const puffs = new Puffs(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);

     // or using the web3 umbrella package

     const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);

-    // -> web3.eth
+    // -> web3.puffs

 Note on checksum addresses